 Congressman Scott serves as chairman of the House Budget Committee and chairman of the subcommittee on Crime, Terrorism, and Homeland Security.
 Additionally, his other House committee assignments include membership on the Committee on the Judiciary, the Committee on Education and Labor and the Committee on the Budget.

-Scott is currently spearheading legislation aimed at comprehensive reform in juvenile justice and crime prevention.
+Scott, a member of Sigma Pi Phi Fraternity, is currently spearheading legislation aimed at comprehensive reform in juvenile justice and crime prevention.
 His Youth PROMISE Act would provide resources to state and local governments to prevent juvenile crime.
 He is also the principal sponsor of the Every Student Counts bill which is designed to reduce high school dropout rates and increase access to higher education for all students.